The Instagram Experience in 2024

 What did I enjoy on Instagram?

-Discovery of local places and photographers.
+Discovery of local places and local photographers.

 What did I enjoy the least?